Buckinghamshire Council: Governance

 As a unitary authority, Buckinghamshire Council provides both district-level and county-level functions.
 Legally, it is a district council which also performs the functions of a county council.
 Most of its area is also covered by civil parishes, which form an additional tier of local government for their areas.
 The only exception is High Wycombe, which is an unparished area; the Buckinghamshire councillors for the town serve as charter trustees instead of it having a town council.

 Political control

-The council has been under no overall control since the 2025 election, with the Conservatives being the largest party and forming a minority administration.
+The council has had a Conservative majority since a change of allegiance in January 2026, which saw the party regain the majority it had lost at the 2025 election, after which the Conservatives had been the largest party and had formed a minority administration.

 From the reforms of 1974 until its abolition in 2020, the Conservatives held a majority of the seats on the county council.
-They held a majority of the seats on the new council from its formation in 2020 until 2025:
+They held a majority of the seats on the new council from its formation in 2020 until 2025.
+On 19 January 2026, Reform UK Councillor Kathy Gibbon defected to the Conservatives, giving them overall control of the council.